-THE former vice-chair of Hull’s City of Culture company was told he is “still in denial” as he was jailed for 12 months for making indecent photos of children.
+THE former vice-chair of Hull’s City of Culture company was told he is “still in denial” by a Judge as he jailed him for 12 months for making indecent photos of children.

-Steve Bayes, 56, a former Hull councillor for 32 years and ex-deputy chair of the Co-operative Group board, had tried to “save his skin” by pointing the finger at a “vulnerable” man with mental health problems, Recorder Richard Woolfall said.
+Steven Bayes, 56, a former Hull councillor for 32 years and ex-deputy chair of the Co-operative Group board, had tried to “save his skin” by deliberately pointing the finger at another “vulnerable” man, who has mental health problems, Record Richard Woolfall said.

 Bayes, who had been the public face of City of Culture and a nurse at Hull Royal Infirmary until being suspended in 2016, was found guilty at a trial in April of two counts of making indecent photographs of children and a third of possessing extreme pornographic images, involving animals and men.